-Professor Chris Stone Oxford University has spent his career exploring government systems operate with greater integrity.
+Professor Chris Stone of Oxford University has spent his career exploring how government systems can operate with greater integrity.

 Here, with Chandler Institute of Governance Executive Director Mr Wu Wei Neng, he discusses leadership and culture change, corruption in the age of COVID-19, and why many attempts to instil integrity are short-lived "sugar highs".